-The ``dribble-drive motion'' offense he uses is among the hottest things going in hoops these days, and his Memphis Tigers show it to the world for the final time this season in Monday night's championship game against Kansas.
+The ``dribble-drive motion'' offense he uses is among the hottest things going in hoops these days, and Memphis puts it on display for the final time this season in Monday night's championship game against Kansas.

-Calipari calls the creation he borrowed from a relatively unknown high school coach in California, ``Princeton on steroids,'' a bow to the constant-motion, cut-and-backdoor offense perfected by Pete Carril.
+Calipari calls it ``Princeton on steroids,'' a bow to the constant-motion, cut-and-backdoor offense perfected by Pete Carril.

 Some say it's an extension of the penetrate-and-pass schemes so commonly seen in Europe, where big centers with strong post games are few and far between.

 The essence of the offense is to keep the middle clear, give the ball to playmakers on the perimeter and let them penetrate for layups or kick out to guys who come open.

 It is controlled chaos, indeed, but it takes the effort of a good coach - one who does the bulk of his job in the practice gym, not calling plays from the bench on gameday.